 A clean and well-groomed dog not only looks its best, but is often happier and healthier than a dog whose grooming has been neglected.
 Grooming doesn't mean spending a month's wages on an expensive doggy stylist or spending hours brushing a tangled coat on a wiggling dog.
-See how regular at-home dog grooming can help keep your dog looking and feeling like the top show dog in town.
+Regular at-home grooming practices can help keep your dog looking and feeling like the top show dog in town!

 Why Groom My Dog?